kilianmuster/kilianmuster/README.md

 - 👋 Hi, I’m @kilianmuster
 - 👀 I’m interested in animation and creating original content
-- 🌱 I’m currently considering to use GitHub as a project management and documentation tool
-- 💞️ I’m looking to collaborate on my animated series Phungus & Mowld as well as Shadywoods
 - 📫 How to reach me hit me up on http://pixelblast.net/contact/